tweag/python-monorepo-example/2019-06-10-codestatistics.md

 When considering the most frequently used language pragmas, perhaps unsurprisingly, the `OverloadedStrings` extension leads the field:
 40% of all Haskell packages in our data set use this extension.
-Given the popularity of this extension, this makes a good case for it entering the Haskell standard.
+The popularity of this extension makes a good case for `OverloadedStrings` to enter the Haskell standard.
 Furthermore, it's surprising that `TypeFamilies` is the third most common language pragma.
 Type families are a fairly advanced subject and one would thus expect them not to be that commonly used.
 We can also compare our results to a [previous analysis of Haskell source on GitHub](https://gist.github.com/atondwal/ee869b951b5cf9b6653f7deda0b7dbd8), which, too, finds that `OverloadedStrings` is the most popular extension.
 The ten most popular extensions listed in the figure above also feature in that analysis' list of the 20 most frequently used language extensions, although not necessarily in the same order.